Low-carbon windfarm

 Oyu Tolgoi, in the South Gobi region of Mongolia, is one of the largest known copper and gold deposits in the world.
 When the underground mine is complete, it will be the fourth-largest copper mine in the world.

 Our Kennecott mine is a world-class, integrated copper mining operation located just outside Salt Lake City, Utah, in the United States.
 Our Kennecott mine produces gold, silver and tellurium as byproducts of our copper mining.
 We’ve also progressed pre-feasibility studies further push back the northern wall to extend open-pit mining beyond 2032, and are advancing studies to support an underground mine below the existing open pit, due to be complete by 2024.
-Potential underground mining would occur concurrently with open pit operations and result in increased output.
+Potential underground mining would occur concurrently with open pit operations and result in increased copper output.

 At the Resolution Copper Project in the US, we continue ongoing stakeholder engagement in our effort to seek consent to progress the project consistent with the International Council on Mining and Metals (ICMM) Statement on Indigenous Peoples and Mining.

-And in 2020 we announced the maiden Resource at Winu, a copper and gold project in Western Australia with the potential to become a large-scale operation over time.
+And in 2020 we announced the maiden resource at Winu, a copper and gold project in Western Australia with the potential to become a large-scale operation over time.

 2